logo for pulau-pangkor.com

 There are frequent buses from Puduraya bus station in Kuala Lumpur taking about 2 hours (specify to the driver you want to go to Kampar because the express buses only pass Kampar).

-From Ipoh, local buses serve Kampar too.
+From Ipoh, several local buses serve Kampar too.
 If you come from other destinations you have to change buses in Ipoh.

 And as if this is all not enough, we have this map for you.
 Click here to see the map